 When it gets to the weekend, it’s either more time for rehearsals or time to reflect on the week, set goals for the following week and also to relax pop into town for a coffee with friends.

 Life as a dance student is very tough, you need to be self- disciplined, organised and have the right mind-set.
-Most of the time it’s all about balance which is something I am still struggling to find.
+Most of the time it’s all about balance.

 NSCD has challenged me creatively and physically.
 The school has nurtured and provided me with the support to grow as an artist, a performer and as a person.
 The journey from 1st to 3rd year has been a life changing experience and I highly value what the school has given me.
 To define one of many assets, the school has moulded me to become open minded dancer allowing me to absorb and embody an eclecticism of styles, and the willingness to investigate different artistic and choreographic areas within contemporary dance.